 Hair on fire.
-That was a definition of “Priority” I was given a couple weeks ago.
+That was a definition of “Priority” I was given a couple of weeks ago.

 So instead of beating yourself up for the thought of procrastination, pat yourself on the back for being wise to prioritize, and push some of the right tasks off until tomorrow – another good piece of advice from that colleague.

 Oh, and if you’re wondering about the customer referenced above, well we were a little too late with that fire extinguisher.
 He’s as bald as a cue ball!